 So those are our top 3 tips for maximizing your expenses at tax time.
 Planning ahead, taking as many deductions as possible, and keeping track of every dollar that you spend are just some of the few ways that your business can come out ahead for tax time.

 Try Neat For Free

-Try neat today and get a free 30-day trial of the software that is helping many small businesses like yours save time and money every single day.
+Try neat today and get a free trial of the software that is helping many small businesses like yours save time and money every single day.